 - You must monitor the polarity indicator lights every time you connect to shore power. - When connecting to shore power and you encounter a reversed polarity light (red colored), do not energize the main breaker switches.
 Instead, immediately disconnect the shore power cord from the dockside receptacle first and notify marina management. - 1.
-Monitor the AC panel's polarity indicator lights as follows: - A green light illuminating after the power cord is plugged into the boat's external power receptacle indicates acceptable electrical power.
-You may energize the master breaker switch. - A red light, however, indicates reversed polarity, which could cause electrical system damage and possibly electrical shock injuries.
-In this case, do not energize the master breaker switch (see previous warning). - 2.
-Activate the AC system by turning the ship/shore master breaker to the dockside position. - 3.
-Turn on the master breaker and individual component breakers as required.
+Monitor the AC panel's polarity indicator lights (A) as follows: - A green light illuminating after the power cord is plugged into the boat's external power receptacle indicates acceptable electrical power.
+You may energize the master breaker switch(es) (B). - A red light, however, indicates reversed polarity, which could cause electrical system damage and possibly electrical shock injuries.
+In this case, do not energize the master breaker switch(es) (see previous warning). - 2.
+Activate the AC system by turning the ship/shore master breaker (C) to the SHORE position.

+Turn on the master breakers and individual component breakers (D) as required.